Credit Guide and Privacy Statement

 If you have a complaint, we request you follow these steps:

-- If your complaint is about your loan, in the first instance please contact your lender or credit assistance provider.
+- In the first instance, please contact your credit assistance provider.

-- If your complaint has not been resolved to your satisfaction within 5 business days or if your loan is about the services we give you, please contact:
+- If your complaint has not been resolved to your satisfaction within 5 business days, please contact our Complaints Area as detailed below:

 THIRD PARTY PRODUCTS OR SERVICES